cnayak99/Game_Engine/README.md

 C = Changes the method by which the window can be resized.

-Space = Propels the controllable rectangle upwards, similar to a jump.
+Up Arrow Key = Propels the controllable rectangle upwards, similar to a jump.
 Can be pressed endlessly, resulting in the rectangle continuing to move upwards in a fashion similar to jumping.

 Left Arrow Key = Moves the controllable rectangle left at a constant speed.

 Right Arrow Key = Moves the controllable rectangle right at a constant speed.

+Down Arrow Key = Causes the player to crouch.
+The player cannot move horizontally while crouching.

 O = Pauses the game.